Complex and Adaptive Dynamical Systems: A Primer

+One may describe the physics of thermodynamic phases either microscopically with the tools of statistical physics, or by considering the general properties close to a phase transition.
+The Landau theory of phase transitions does the latter, providing a general framework valid irrespectively of the microscopic details of the material.

-\underline{\bf Second-order phase transitions}\\ Phase transitions occur in many physical systems when the number of components diverges, {\it viz} `macroscopic' systems.
+\runinhead{Second-Order Phase Transitions} Phase transitions occur in many physical systems when the number of components diverges, viz \qut{macroscopic} systems.
 Every phase has characteristic properties.
-The key property, which distinguishes one phase from another is denoted `order parameter'.
-Mathematically one can classify the type of ordering according to the symmetry the ordering breaks. \begin{quotation}
+The key property, which distinguishes one phase from another, is denoted {the} \qut{order parameter}.
+Mathematically one can classify the type of ordering according to the symmetry {of} the ordering breaks.

-\underline{\sl Order parameter}\\ In a continuous or `second-order' phase transition the high-temperature phase has a higher symmetry than the low-temperature phase and the degree of symmetry-breaking can be characterized by an order parameter $\phi$. \end{quotation} Note, that all matter is disordered at high enough temperatures and ordered phases occur at low to moderate temperatures in physical systems.
+\begin{quotation} {\it {The} Order Parameter.\enspace} In a continuous or \qut{second-order} phase transition the high-temperature phase has a higher symmetry than the low-temperature phase and the degree of symmetry breaking can be characterized by an order parameter $\phi$. \end{quotation} Note that all matter is disordered at high enough temperatures and ordered phases occur at low to moderate temperatures in physical systems.

-\underline{\bf Ferromagnetism in iron}\\ The classical example for a phase transition is that of a magnet like iron.
-Above the Curie temperature of $T_c=1043^\circ{\rm K}$ the elementary magnets are disordered, see Fig.\ \ref{automata_phaseTransGen} for an illustration.
+\runinhead{Ferromagnetism in Iron} The classical example for a phase transition is that of a magnet like iron.
+Above the Curie temperature of $T_c=1043^\circ{\rm K}$ the elementary magnets are disordered, see Fig.~\ref{automata_phaseTransGen} for an illustration.
 They fluctuate strongly and point in random directions.
 The net magnetic moment vanishes.
-Below the Curie temperature the moments point on the average into a certain direction creating such a macroscopic magnetic field.
-Since magnetic fields are generated by circulating currents and since an electric current depends on time one speaks of a breaking of `time-reversal symmetry' in the magnetic state of a ferromagnet like iron.
-Some further examples of order parameters characterizing phase transitions in physical systems are listed in Table\ \ref{automata1_order_parameters}.
+Below the Curie temperature the moments point on the average {to} a certain direction creating such a macroscopic magnetic field.
+Since magnetic fields are generated by circulating currents and since an electric current depends on time, one speaks of a breaking of \qut{time-reversal symmetry} in the magnetic state of a ferromagnet like iron.
+Some further examples of order parameters characterizing phase transitions in physical systems are listed in Table~\ref{automata1_order_parameters}.